-This course teaches best practice methods for teaching music in K-6 schools.
+Credits, Lecture hours, Lab hours: (3:3:0) Description: This course teaches best practice methods for teaching music in K-6 schools.
 The curriculum focuses on outcomes delineated in the National Standards for Music Education, and the Utah State Board of Education Standards for Music Education.
-This course is required for students completing the Snow College/Weber State University music education licensure program.
+This course is required for students completing the Snow College/Weber State University music education

-MUSC 3186 String Chamber Music - 3rd Year

-This course is intended for small chamber ensembles comprised of capable string and piano players.
+MUSC 3186 String Chamber Music - 3rd Year Semester(s) Taught: Fall, Spring Credits, Lecture hours, Lab hours: (1:0:2) Description: This course is intended for small chamber ensembles comprised of capable string and piano players.
 It will include primarily trios, quartets, and sonates.
 May be repeated for credit.
+Prerequisites: By permission of instructor